 July 24th is one of the town’s biggest celebrations.
 As the rest of the state pays tribute to the settling of the pioneers in Utah with an annual parade and fireworks, Panguitch commemorates this historic “homecoming” with reunions (family and class), a community breakfast, pit barbeque dinner, races, games, rodeo, and a city dance.

 Summer isn’t the only time to enjoy activities in Panguitch.
 A New Year’s Eve party is held every year at the indoor Triple C Arena.
 The whole town comes out to celebrate and enjoy food, games and live entertainment.
 Ice fishermen can ring in the new year by participating in the Panguitch Lake “Big Fish” Derby.
 Beginning the first Saturday in January they vie for cash and other prizes by catching the largest fish.

 For those desiring a more personal tribute to the early settlers of Panguitch, a historic cemetery awaits visitors just two miles east of the town on Highway 89.
 This hauntingly beautiful burial ground hosts tombstones dated as early as 1870.

-Although small and relatively unknown to the larger world, the town of Panguitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism.
-Hosting fourteen motels, eight restaurants, five fast food eateries, five gas and convenience stores, a fabric store, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.
+Although small and relatively unknown to the larger world, the town of Panguitch still quietly bustles with its own city affairs, offering plenty of conveniences for its ever-growing tourism industry.
+Hosting fourteen motels, eight restaurants, five fast food eateries, five gas and convenience stores, two grocery stores, two hardware stores, a hospital and clinic, real estate offices, and a Daughters of Utah Pioneers Museum, this vibrant community still thrives.

 It was March 1864 when four Mormon families braved the rugged terrain of Utah’s untamed south central canyon lands and settled the small town of Panguitch, Utah.
 Facing starvation, harsh winters, and tension with the local Native tribes, these pioneers risked survival to establish a community where their beliefs and lifestyle could thrive.